The A-Z Of Publishing Your Article in A Journal

 If you’re someone who is attempting to get your article published in that journal of your dreams or even a veteran struggler, this article will help you understand the entire process of submission, and pitfalls you would well avoiding.

 Remember, writing to get published in a journal is a highly competitive sphere.
 Hardly any writer gets through this without a dozen revisions.
 So be patient, and all the best!

 As thrilling as the prospect of a byline is, haste always makes waste.
 The first draft of your article is never going to be as good as the final one, but that shouldn’t lead you to count on the kindness of editors to point out flaws in your document.

-The first rule to revisions, in general, is to step away from your document for a while.
+The first rule to revise is to step away from your document for a while.
 Seek a second opinion from experts or just public feedback from non-specialists.
 Is there scope for fact-checking and revising?
 Maybe better structuring for your content to improve readability and flow?

-Don’t wait until after submission to address this issues, and it’s always better proactive than sorry!
+Don’t wait until after submission to address this issue, and it’s always better proactive than sorry!

 - Swipe Right for the Right Publication